ARHS releases schedule for COVID-19 vaccine clinics this week

-Albemarle Regional Health Services will host a total of nine mass COVID-19 vaccine clinics this week, two offering single doses and seven offering both first and second doses.
+Albemarle Regional Health Services will host a total of nine mass COVID-19 vaccine clinics this week, two offering first doses only and seven offering both first and second doses.

 ARHS said all clinics are open to any adult 18 and older in the region who wants a vaccine.